robabrazado/adventofcode2024/README.md

 I thought I could dash off part 1 real quick over lunch...but it turned out I misunderstood the assignment.
 Just as well...what I wrote was very quick and very ugly, and it didn't work, to boot.
 I'm not even committing it.
 I'll just be coming back to this one later when I have some time, but I'll have to start over.

 [Later] I rewrote part 1, now understanding what was being asked.
 Seems to work well!
 Sadly, it doesn't seem like what I wrote is going to help me with part 2, despite me trying to make it more general use than what they were asking!
 I'll need a new approach to tackle part 2.

+[Later still] Yeah...my logic for part 2 is totally different from part 1, but both seem to work well, so I'm taking the W!